JdeRobot/DeepLearningStudio/Formula1-FollowLine/README.md

 Two possible datasets:
 * The dataset for training is available in the following [link](https://drive.google.com/file/d/1EL2Pzzdoj7jLRRi9DXNDVCwZZ0zGGu7H/view?usp=sharing).
-* The **10fps** dataset for training is available in the following [link](https://drive.google.com/file/d/1NxSsbpUqlRisMFSVtIiVZV-QSck3ohKU/view?usp=sharing).
-It includes timestamp for each sample.

 It's generated from running an explicitly programmed brain over different circuits.
 It's divided as follows: